ethereum/devp2p/discv5/discv5-wire.md

     node-record  = current node record of sender ticket       = byte array containing ticket content

-REGTOPIC attempts to register the sender for the given topic.
+REGTOPIC attempts to register the sender for the given topic and requests nodes to populate the kbucktes of the topic.
 If the requesting node has a ticket from a previous registration attempt, it must present the ticket.
 Otherwise `ticket` is the empty byte array (RLP: `0x80`).
 The ticket must be valid and its waiting time must have elapsed before using the ticket.

-REGTOPIC is always answered by a TICKET response.
+REGTOPIC is always answered by a TICKET and one or more NODES messages containing node records at the distance ±1 of the given topic from the recipient's node id.
 The requesting node may also receive a REGCONFIRMATION response when registration is successful.
 It may take up to 10s for the confirmation to be sent.

 ### TICKET Response (0x08)